 According to its context (defined in Table 8-366 (A-MPDU Contexts)), an A-MPDU shall be constrained so that it contains only MPDUs as specified in the relevant table referenced from Table 8-366 (A-MPDU Contexts).

+The values of the Protocol Version field in the Frame Control field of the MPDUs contained in an A-MPDU shall be the same.

 When an A-MPDU contains multiple QoS Control fields, bits 4 and 8–15 of these QoS Control fields shall be identical.
+When an A-MPDU contains multiple MPDUs with Protocol Version field in the Frame Control field set to 1, the values of EOSP and Relayed Frame fields in the Frame Control field, and A3 Present, A4 Present subfields in the SID field shall be identical across MPDUs within the A-MPDU.